007revad/Synology_enable_Deduplication/README.md

 ## Requirements

-Deduplication requires 16GB or memory or more.
+Deduplication requires 16GB of memory or more.

 Because the bc command is not included in DSM you need to install **SynoCli misc.
 Tools** from SynoCommunity for this script to work.